 Institutions need legitimacy to function.
-A belief in the rule of law (and not individuals) fosters their legitimacy.
+A belief in the rule of law fosters their legitimacy.
 It is thus problematic that nearly half of all Americans and majorities of blacks, Hispanics, young people, Democrats, and lower income individuals think "most" police officers don't believe the laws apply to them.